Alexander Shokhin

-Alexander Nikolayevich Shokhin (Алекса́ндр Никола́евич Шо́хин; born 25 December 1951) is a Russian state, political and public figure and a Member of the Bureau of the Supreme Council of the party United Russia.
-Minister of Labour of the RSFSR (August 26, 1991 – November 10, 1991).
-On 20 January 1994 to 6 November 1994, Minister of the Russian economy, 23 March 1994 to 6 November 1994, Deputy Chairman of the Russian Government.
+Alexander Nikolayevich Shokhin (Александр Николаевич Шохин; born 25 December 1951) is a Russian political and public figure and a Member of the Bureau of the Supreme Council of the party United Russia.
+He was the Minister of Labour of the Russian SFSR (26 August 1991 – 10 November 1991).
+From 20 January 1994 to 6 November 1994, he was Minister of the Russian economy, and from 23 March 1994 to 6 November 1994, Deputy Chairman of the Russian Government.

-In September 1998 he was appointed Deputy Premier of the Russian Government in the Cabinet of Yevgeny Primakov, but even before the official addition of deputy powers in October 1998, has resigned from this position.
+In September 1998, he was appointed Deputy Premier of the Russian Government in the Cabinet of Yevgeny Primakov, but even before the official addition of deputy powers in October 1998, has resigned from this position.

 Biography

 Scientific work

-In 1974 he graduated from M. V. Lomonosov Moscow State University with a degree in political economy.
-Doctor of Economics (1989), Professor (1991).
+In 1974, he graduated from M. V. Lomonosov Moscow State University with a degree in political economy.
+He is a Doctor of Economics (1989), and Professor (1991).

-Since 1969 he has been a laboratory assistant at the MSU Faculty of Economics, then a scientific and technical employee of the Central Economic Mathematical Institute (CEMI) of the Academy of Sciences of the Soviet Union.
+Since 1969, he has been a laboratory assistant at the MSU Faculty of Economics, then a scientific and technical employee of the Central Economic Mathematical Institute (CEMI) of the Academy of Sciences of the Soviet Union.

-1974-1979 — Research fellow at the Scientific Research Economic Institute under the USSR State Planning Committee.
+From 1974 to 1979, he was a research fellow at the Scientific Research Economic Institute under the USSR State Planning Committee.

-1978 — defended his thesis for the degree of Candidate of Economic Sciences.
+In 1978, he defended his thesis for the degree of Candidate of Economic Sciences.

-1979-1982 — Senior researcher, Head of the sector of the Research Institute of Labor of the USSR State Committee of Labor.
+From 1979 to 1982, he was a senior researcher, Head of the sector of the Research Institute of Labor of the USSR State Committee of Labor.

-1982-1986 — Head of the Laboratory of the Central Research Institute of the USSR Academy of Sciences.
+From 1982 to 1986, he was Head of the Laboratory of the Central Research Institute of the USSR Academy of Sciences.

-1986-1987 — Head of the Laboratory of the Institute of Economics and Forecasting of Scientific and Technological Progress of the USSR Academy of Sciences.
+From 1986 to 1987, he was Head of the Laboratory of the Institute of Economics and Forecasting of Scientific and Technological Progress of the USSR Academy of Sciences.

-Since 1987 he has been an adviser to the Minister of Foreign Affairs of the USSR, then Head of the Department of International Economic Relations of the USSR Ministry of Foreign Affairs.
+Since 1987, he has been an adviser to the Minister of Foreign Affairs of the USSR, then Head of the Department of International Economic Relations of the USSR Ministry of Foreign Affairs.

-From May to August 1991 he was Director of the Institute of Employment Problems of the USSR Academy of Sciences and the USSR State Labor Committee.
+From May to August 1991, he was Director of the Institute of Employment Problems of the USSR Academy of Sciences and the USSR State Labor Committee.